YunkyJig/Face_rec_test/README.md

 # Face_Recognition using openCV-python, dlib and face_recognition
 Using python face_recognition package and openCV for face detection of Jurassic Park characters.
+The project is influenced by this wonderful [tutorial](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/) on Face Recognition with openCV and Deep learning by [Adrian Rosebrock](https://github.com/jrosebr1).

+Also, this is just a learning project and the code is not being used by me for any monetary or tutorial purposes.

 ## For generating the encodings file:
 run